SuhainaFathimaM/Calculator-GUI-and-Voice-Command-/README.md

 1. Open the application.
   - Click on the numeric and operator buttons to perform calculations.
-Press the 'C' button to clear the display.
+  - Press the 'C' button to clear the display.
-Press the '=' button to calculate the result.
+  - Press the '=' button to calculate the result.

-Using Voice Commands:
+2. Using Voice Commands:

-Ensure your microphone is connected and working.
+   - Ensure your microphone is connected and working.
-Press the 'Voice Input' button and speak your command (e.g., "2 plus 3").
+   - Press the 'Voice Input' button and speak your command (e.g., "2 plus 3").
-The result will be displayed and read out loud.
+   - The result will be displayed and read out loud.

-Switching Modes:
+3. Switching Modes:

-Press the 'Dark Mode' button to switch to dark mode, and the button will toggle to 'Light Mode' to switch back.
+   - Press the 'Dark Mode' button to switch to dark mode, and the button will toggle to 'Light Mode' to switch back.

-Dependencies
+## Dependencies
-Python 3.x
+ - Python 3.x\
-Tkinter (usually included with Python) SpeechRecognition
+ - Tkinter (usually included with Python)
+ - SpeechRecognition
-PyAudio (for microphone input) pyttsx3
+ - PyAudio (for microphone input)
+ - pyttsx3

+## Video Demo
+(Watch the video demo here)
+[